Tejasmreddy/Task-1--Academic-Management-System-using-SQL-/Project details.md

  d) Write a query to retrieve course information for a specific course.

  e) Write a query to retrieve course information for multiple courses.

+ 4. Reporting and Analytics (Using joining queries)
+ a) Write a query to retrieve the number of students enrolled in each course

+ b) Write a query to retrieve the list of students enrolled in a specific course

+ c) Write a query to retrieve the count of enrolled students for each instructor.

+ d) Write a query to retrieve the list of students who are enrolled in multiple courses

+ e) Write a query to retrieve the courses that have the highest number of enrolled
+    students(arranging from highest to lowest)